 Dry sauna - A dry sauna is exactly the same as a traditional sauna, but it doesn’t use water to create a hotter, more humid atmosphere.

 Infrared sauna - An infrared sauna differs from traditional saunas by using infrared heaters to emit infrared light that gives off enough ambient heat to heat up a sauna.
-The infrared heat will be lower—about 104-140 degrees Fahrenheit, which makes it more tolerable for some.
+The infrared heat will be lower—about 104-140 degrees Fahrenheit, which makes it more comfortable for some.
+Indoor and outdoor infrared saunas are available.

 Barrel saunas and cedar saunas are two popular styles of home saunas and home sauna kits that are defined more by their design rather than heating method.

 An outdoor barrel sauna has a cylindrical shape with curved walls and sometimes a glass front or tempered glass door to take in the scenery.
-It’s appealing round design is a welcome departure from the typical boxy shape of many outdoor saunas.
+Adding a shingle roof will improve weatherproofing, as sometimes rainfall can sneak between the curved tongue and groove knotty pine or cedar slats.
+It’s appealing round design is a welcome departure from the typical boxy shape of many outdoor saunas and also efficient with heat distribution.
+For a cabin getaway, a two person barrel sauna is as dreamy as it gets.

 Cedar saunas are another popular form of backyard saunas that are constructed with, surprise, cedar wood.
 The rustic clear western red cedar wood is durable, decay-resistant and holds up great against moisture, and beyond having a rich, earthy hue, is wonderfully aromatic during repeat sauna sessions.
 It’s not uncommon to find barrel cedar saunas that combine the best of both sweat bathing design worlds.